grisu/gricli/USAGE.md

 Parameters:

     list : The name of the list.
     item : The value to add.

 Currently available lists are:

-    files       : The files attached for a job. environment : The environment variables in the job execution environment
+    files : The files attached for a job. env   : The environment variables in the job execution environment

 Example usage:

     add files ~/myfile.txt
     add files "~/my file.txt"
     add files grid://groups/nz/nesi/myfile.txt
-    add environment MY_VAR MY_VALUE
+    add env MY_VAR MY_VALUE